10 min

 PII (Personal Identifiable Information) stands for personally identifiable information, which refers to information that can identify a person either alone or in combination with other data.

-Personal Identifiable Information (PII) is information that can identify a person, either alone or in combination with other data.
-It can include information such as name, email address or credit card number, or less directly identifying information such as IP address or geographic location.
-While the term is commonly used by government agencies and commercial entities, it is not a clearly defined legal term, and its meaning may be interpreted differently by different entities.
+This data may include information such as a person's name, email address, or credit card number, but also less obvious details like an IP address or geographical location.
+Although the term is commonly used by government agencies and commercial entities, it is not a clearly defined legal term, and its meaning can be interpreted differently by various entities.

 What is the distinction between PII and personal information?

-Personal data and personal information are related to information about a person and can be confidential.
-However, personal information alone or in combination with other personal information may not identify a specific person.
-Personal information, on the other hand, always identifies and can be used to locate or contact a person.
+Personal data, either alone or in combination with other personal information, may not identify a specific individual.
+Conversely, Personally Identifiable Information (PII) always allows for identification and can be used to locate or contact an individual.

-Given that personal information is a more general term, it can also include different types of information.
-Some regulations use different terms, which can also affect regulatory differences.
-Sometimes regulations may use both terms, but in different contexts or descriptions.
+Given that personal data is a more general term, it can also encompass various types of information.
+Some regulations use different terminology, which can also lead to regulatory differences.
+Occasionally, regulations may use both terms but in different contexts or descriptions.
+For this reason, the data controller bears full responsibility for their correct processing.

-Sensitive personal information is data that can be immediately used to identify an individual, such as name, passport number or credit card number.
+Sensitive personal data is information that can be used immediately to identify an individual, such as a name, passport number, or credit card number.

-The term "linked data" refers to individual information that must contain many different elements to identify an individual, such as just a name, age range, gender or partial date of birth.
+The term "related data" refers to individual pieces of information that must contain multiple different elements to identify a specific individual, such as only a first name, an age range, gender, or a partial date of birth.

-Linkable data is also referred to as non-sensitive personal information and includes personal information that is not sufficient on its own to identify an individual, but can do so if combined with other personal information.
-Linkable data may only include first name, mother's maiden name, zip code or address, age range, partial address, gender or employer name.
+Related data is also referred to as non-sensitive personal information and includes personal data that is not sufficient on its own to identify a person.
+However, it can do so when combined with other personal information.
+Related data may include only a first name, a mother's maiden name, a ZIP code or address, an age range, a partial address, gender, or an employer's name.

-This is information that does not identify a specific person.
-It is data about a person or resulting from his or her activities that does not allow for clear identification.
-This type of data can include partial, aggregated or anonymous information.
+This is information that does not allow for the identification of a specific person.
+It is data about a person or resulting from their activities that does not allow for unambiguous identification.
+This type can include partial, aggregated, or anonymized information.

 What are the definitions of PII?